myDevicesIoT/cayenne-docs/docs/LORA.md

 <p style="text-align:center"><iframe width="480" height="270" src="https://www.youtube.com/embed/rpZo-GKd7mY" frameborder="0" allowfullscreen></iframe></p>

 In order for data from your device to reach Cayenne, you must create an **AS Routing Profile** in the Actility portal.
-Any devices that you wish to add to Cayenne will need to be configured to use this routing profile or Cayenne will not receive their data.
+You only need to perform this step once.
+Any devices that you wish to add to Cayenne will then need to be configured to use this routing profile or Cayenne will not receive their data.
 To create this profile select the **AS routing profiles** entry on the portal.
 From the screen that appears, click on the **Add** button to begin creating a new profile.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Create-Routing-Profile-1.png" width="600" height="359" alt="create-routing-profile-1"><br/><br/></p>